xlladdins/xll/docs/Excel4MacrosH-P.md

 | 5                | Nothing                     |
 | 6                | Custom characters           |

-Prot\_pwd    is the password, as text, required to unprotect a protected file.
+Prot\_pwd&nbsp;&nbsp;&nbsp;&nbsp;is the password, as text, required to unprotect a protected file.
 If prot\_pwd is omitted and file\_text requires a password, the Password dialog box is displayed.
 Passwords are case-sensitive.
 Passwords are not recorded when you open a workbook and supply the password with the macro recorder on.

-Write\_res\_pwd    is the password, as text, required to open a read-only file with full write privileges.
+Write\_res\_pwd&nbsp;&nbsp;&nbsp;&nbsp;is the password, as text, required to open a read-only file with full write privileges.
 If write\_res\_pwd is omitted and file\_text requires a password, the Password dialog box is displayed.

-Ignore\_rorec    is a logical value that controls whether the read-only recommended message is displayed.
+Ignore\_rorec&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that controls whether the read-only recommended message is displayed.
 If ignore\_rorec is TRUE, Microsoft Excel prevents display of the message; if FALSE or omitted, and if read\_only is also FALSE or omitted, Microsoft Excel displays the alert when opening a read-only recommended workbook.

-File\_origin    is a number specifying whether a text file originated on the Macintosh or in Windows.
+File\_origin&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying whether a text file originated on the Macintosh or in Windows.

 |                  |                                    |
 | ---------------- | ---------------------------------- |